DACA UPDATE - August 8, 2022

 Does this change the DACA program?

-For now, nothing has changed.
-As of April 7, 2022, Plaintiffs have only had a conference with the New York court and are now briefing possible options.
-The briefing will be complete on June 6.
+No. As of August 3, 2022, the New York court denied Plaintiffs’ request for limited relief for first-time DACA applicants and renewal applicants whose previous grants of DACA expired more than a year ago.
 Those who hold DACA can continue to renew their deferred action and work permits.
 The government is still not granting first-time applications or applications from those whose DACA has lapsed for more than one year.
-As the court process moves forward, we will keep this information updated.

 What does this mean for first-time DACA applicants?

-As of now, there are no changes in the DACA program since July of 2021.
+As of now, there are no changes in the DACA program since July of 2021, other than USCIS now accepting DACA renewal applications electronically.

 - Q: Should I send my first application if I have my documents ready?